-Around the world, the COVID-19 pandemic has amplified the need to share and collect accurate health information in vulnerable, hard to reach communities.
-In response, the World Bank’s Social Development division has endorsed low-tech solutions that their global development partners can tap for communications and monitoring to slow or prevent the spread of the COVID-19.
+Around the world, the COVID-19 pandemic has amplified the need to share and collect accurate health information in rural remote communities.
+In response, the World Bank’s Social Development division has endorsed low-tech solutions that its global development partners can tap for communications and monitoring to slow or prevent the spread of the virus.
 The Amplio Talking Book made the list.

-Here are some of the other simple technologies that are making an impact:
+Here are some of the other simple technologies in use:

 WHO COVID19 Alerts via WhatsApp

 Launched by WHO in parnership with WhatsApp and Facebook, this easy-to-use messaging service provides news and information on coronavirus.
 Governments, health workers, and communities can get the latest situation reports and real-time numbers.
-The service is accessed through a link that opens a conversation on WhatsApp.
-Users type “hi” to activate, prompting a menu of options about COVID-19.
+The service is accessed through a WhatsApp link.
+Users type “hi” to prompt a menu of options on COVID-19.

 Africa’s Voices Interactive Radio

 In March, Africa’s Voices and Radio Africa Group launched a pilot that combines Public Service Announcements (PSAs), interactive radio shows, and 1-to-1 SMS communications in order to provide immediate high-quality public health content.
 Weekly shows aired through Radio Jambo have reached 5 million listeners.
 The interactive pilot is providing access to rapid socio-epidemiological insights.
 Read about the pilot.